-The Miguels’ visit was part of the ¡Vamos al Museo!
-(Let’s Go to the Museum) program that includes a guided tour or presentation, complimentary projects, and take-home crafts—all conducted in Spanish.
+Cruz is a volunteer for the ¡Vamos al Museo!
+(Let’s Go to the Museum!) program that includes a guided tour or presentation, complimentary projects, and take-home crafts—all conducted in Spanish.

-“Our ultimate goal with this and similar programs is to combat socioeconomic and cultural barriers keeping certain communities from access to museums and other cultural institutions,” said Chang Jantz.
+“Our ultimate goal with this and similar programs is to combat socioeconomic and cultural barriers keeping certain communities from access to museums and other cultural institutions,” explains Chang Jantz.

-¡Vamos al Museo! connects with families from Lonsdale Elementary, located about five miles north of campus.
-Students of color make up 87 percent of the school’s population, more than half of whom are Hispanic.
+¡Vamos al Museo! connects with families from community elementary schools whose students of color make up a significant percentage of the school’s population, more than half of whom are Hispanic.

 “The staff was nice and welcoming.
-They took their time explaining the crafts and leading the tours,” said Miguel, with Chang Jantz translating.
-“I enjoyed the program on the Audubon bird prints because I love birds!
-I liked learning more about them at the museum.”
+They took their time explaining the crafts and leading the tours,” says mother of seven and Vamos participant since 2017 Isabela Miguel, with Chang Jantz translating.

 The Miguels’ experience is exactly what Chang Jantz had hoped for when she created the program.

-“We want to foment an appreciation for the museum and its collection for future generations to have a sense of connection and ownership of the McClung Museum,” Chang Jantz said.
+“We want to foment an appreciation for the museum and its collection for future generations to have a sense of connection and ownership of the McClung Museum,” Chang Jantz says.